navapbc/template-infra/docs/infra/set-up-aws-accounts.md

 The environment-to-AWS-account mapping is specified for each application deployed by this infrastructure.
 This means that multiple applications can share AWS accounts or be deployed into different AWS accounts.

+The AWS account setup process will:

+1. Determine AWS account strategy
+2. Configure all AWS accounts

 ## Prerequisites

 * You'll need to have [set up infrastructure tools](./set-up-infrastructure-tools.md), like Terraform, AWS CLI, and AWS authentication.